If you’d like to read more about how financial companies are using the cloud to innovate, click here.

 2) Where the data will be stored.
 Some providers don’t give you this information.

 3) Service Level Agreement (SLA).
 Due to the compliance and regulations standards in the financial services industry, your firm might have to carefully review the types of services the provider offers and which align with your needs.

 4) Encrypting Data.
 Keeping with compliance standards means encrypting sensitive data to protect it.

 5) Systems & access controls.
 Data security is a big compliance mandate.
 You should know who at your firm has access to what data and what your cloud provider has access to as well.

 The important thing is that a firm become aware of the regulatory policies and procedures it’s expected to comply with.
 The Financial Cloud provider should have documentary records of how they plan to meet compliance in the cloud.

 The GLBA ( Gramm- Leach- Bliley Act) and the SOX (Sarbanes- Oxley) Act are two main pieces of legislation that deal with the storage and maintenance of information within a financial institution.
 Therefore, to help with compliance a cloud provider should share information and supply your firm with access to necessary documentation.

 Nerds Support’s white paper on compliance details SOX compliance and regulations.

 Whether your firm chooses a private cloud or public cloud, compliance guidelines must be met to ensure optimal security.
 Cloud service providers and financial organizations should continue to improve their processes.
-Otherwise, your organization risks fines or worse, a data breach.
-Your clients entrust you with their data.
+Otherwise, your organization will be penalized or even breached.
+The data migrated from a firm to the cloud is valuable and entrusted to you by your clients.
 And when you mishandle that data, you run the risk of losing everything.